 - Am I buying this product to avoid higher yield activities like speaking with a tutor?

 Having the right resources can make a big difference in language learning and I do think it is worth investing in a few high-yield tools.
 But only if you actually make full use of them and only if you buy them for the right reasons.
-You can’t buy your way out of discomfort of growth.
+You can’t buy your way out of discomfort or pay to skip the suck.